Kiranjith83/SA/SA.md

   - The region info of the cluster will be noted as 'Global'.

 #### Aurora Serverless Essentials
+Capacity type - Two trpes.
+  - Provisioned
+    - You provision and manage the server instance sizes.
+  - Serverless
+    - You specify the minimum and maximum amount of resources needed, and Aurora scales the capacity based on database load.
+This is a good option for intermittent or unpredictable workloads.
 - The relation DB without admin overhead.
 - It offers ability to scale the capacity using ACUs(Aurora capacity Units).
 - Specify the min and max ACUs